Guricha – Den's Tea website

 Gricha image

-The key to Guricha's flavor comes from the production process.
-Since the final kneading process is omitted, the fibers of the tea leaves ae not broken as much as a Sencha.
-Thus, the extraction of the flavors including bitterness is slower than other Japanese loose-leaf tea.
-This develops a milder flavor.
-See for yourself; try Guricha and a good quality Sencha side by side.
+The key to guricha's flavor comes from the production process.
+Since the final kneading process is omitted, the fibers of the tea leaves are not broken down as much as they are in the production of sencha.